 Elizabeth joined Fort Makers in the summer of 2012.
 Her jewelry is inspired by nature, and primitive art.
 Elizabeth holds an undergraduate degree in Art History, and a Master’s degree in Food Studies.
 She’s currently developing a zine about food art.

-Hannah Whelan Artist, Graphic Designer & Production Assistant
+Hannah Whelan Artist, Studio Manager, Graphic Designer & Production Assistant

 Please contact Nana Spears for all sales inquires.